-Gynecologists widely recommend Prenatal Yoga and Pilates as a safe way to keep in shape while pregnant.
-Therefore a lot of women start practicing Yoga when they are expecting a baby.
-Yoga helps women prepare the body and mind for birth, for motherhood.
+Gynecologists widely recommend Prenatal Yoga as a safe way to keep in shape while pregnant.
+Yoga helps women prepare the body and mind for birth and for motherhood.
 It also relieves common pregnancy symptoms like:

 - Leg Cramps